Firearm / Gun Bill of Sale Form

 • The buyer must be 21 years or older.

-• The buyer must obtain a permit in order to purchase a firearm (background check included).
+• The buyer must obtain a permit to purchase a firearm (background check included).

 • The firearm must be registered by the buyer within five days after the sale.